-An online/cloud marketplace provides users with access to applications and services that are built-on, integrate with or complements the service provider’s offering.
-Most offers pre-configured 1-click provisioning of application and services.
+An online/cloud marketplace provides users with access to applications and services that are built on, integrated with, or complement the service provider’s offering.
+Most offer pre-configured one-click provisioning of applications and services.

-ClusterControl will be offered on a number of marketplaces which allows you to easily deploy a ClusterControl instance that you can use to manage your database nodes on that service provider’s platform.
-The marketplace requirements on how to create an application differs and in some cases this will require that a few extra steps are taken by you to get started.
+ClusterControl will be offered on a number of marketplaces, allowing you to easily deploy a ClusterControl instance that you can use to manage your database nodes on that service provider’s platform.
+The marketplace requirements on how to create an application differ and in some cases this will require that a few extra steps are taken by you to get started.

 Password-less SSH connections

 ClusterControl requires password-less SSH access to the hosts where the database nodes will be managed.
 The ClusterControl application can in some marketplaces automatically generate a private and public SSH key for the root user while in others you will need to perform this step manually.

 The public SSH key is needed when you launch your hosts to be used for the database nodes.
 It must be included/selected as one of the SSH keys that will be used when the cloud instances are created otherwise ClusterControl will not be able to connect and manage the database nodes.